jsmlau/binary-classifier-pytorch/README.md

 - With learning rate = 1e-3, the loss and accuracy fluctuate and do not converge.
 Reducing learning rate to 1e-5 solves the problem

-- Freezing all layers except the last fc resulted and very low convergence and lower accuracy in the end
+- Freezing all layers except the last fc layer result in very slow convergence and lower accuracy in the end

 - CrossEntropyLoss() results in slightly better accuracy than BCELoss() for my dataset